5l1v3r1/packetgen-wiki/Create-Custom-Protocol.md

 Then `Packet#calc_checksum` and `Packet#calc_length` will calculate all checksum and length fields in all headers, including yours.

 If your header class is not an application layer one, you should define a `body` field of type `PacketGen::Types::String`.
 This will allow `Packet#parse` to automagically parse headers embedded in yours.
 Same magic will happen for `Packet#to_s`, `Packet#encapsulate`, `Packet#decapsulate` and `Packet#add`.

+If, to respond to a message, some fields may be inverted in your header, you should define `#reply!` to help `Packet#reply` and `Packet#reply!` do the thing.

 ## Header minimal API